 Home

 Erika Austhof is currently an Assistant Research Professor at the University of Arizona Mel and Enid Zuckerman College of Public Health, Department of Epidemiology & Biostatistics.
 She studies the effect of weather and climate change on infectious diseases, and the long-term gastrointestinal effects of COVID-19.
 She first learned to code in HTML to update her MySpace page, and now codes everyday in R and Stata.
-She learned the power of data science while working on her dissertation exploring the association between weather and Campylobacter and Salmonella infections in the US Southwest.
-Erika is passionate about data science and improving data governance in public health.
+Now she uses data science every day in her work, exploring the association between extreme weather events and food-and water-borne infections.
+Erika is passionate about One Health, data science, adapting to and mitigating the health effects of climate change, and supporting public health stakeholders through research.

 Erika Austhof